 Butterton identified two limitations on the Club's fundraising efforts.
 First, the closure of the shooting range "has deprived the Club of one of its primary means of fundraising, which was to host charitable events."
 CP at 230.
-Second, "the Club is registered with the IRS as a member sources."
+Second, "the Club is registered with the IRS as a 501(c)(7) organization, which means no more than 15% of its gross income can come from nonmember sources."
 CP at 230.
 This means that the Club would need to have \$255,000 in income from member sources to be able to accept \$45,000 from outside donors.